Change of Heart (Star Trek: Deep Space Nine): Writing

 The episode's B-plot was originally going to be a "low-brow comedy" centered on the Ferengi characters Nog and Rom, featuring a visit by Rom's ex-wife, Nog's mother, to Deep Space Nine.
-Livingston felt this storyline would be "hilarious" and contrast with the high-tragedy plot; but the showrunner Ira Steven Behr disliked the concept and Livingston replaced it with the Tongo subplot.
+Livingston felt this storyline would be "hilarious" and contrast with the high-tragedy plot; however, the showrunner, Ira Steven Behr, disliked the concept, and Livingston replaced it with the Tongo subplot.
 Moore deliberately had the Tongo subplot end relatively early in the episode so as not to distract from the serious drama of Worf and Dax.

 By the time this episode was made, actress Terry Farrell, who played Jadzia Dax, had already declined to renew her contract, meaning the character of Jadzia would have to be killed off by the end of the sixth season.
-Farrell suggested having Jadzia die in this episode, with Worf completing the mission; but in the end Jadzia survived the episode and died in the season finale, "Tears of the Prophets".
+Farrell suggested having Jadzia die in this episode, with Worf completing the mission, but in the end, Jadzia survived the episode and died in the season finale, "Tears of the Prophets".